"Moving in the Dark"

 "PSATs," Scott said with a shrug.

 "Anyway, no. Probably not.
 It would be different if your wolf saw her as a potential mate.
-Or if still had feelings for her," Derek answered.
+Or I you still had feelings for her," Derek answered.

 "Well, apparently you don't."